anyscale/madewithml.github.io/docs/courses/basics/numpy.md

 {% include "styles/lesson.md" %}

 ## Set up
-First we'll import the NumPy package and set seeds for reproducability so that we can receive the exact same results every time.
+First we'll import the NumPy package and set seeds for reproducibility so that we can receive the exact same results every time.

 ```python linenums="1"
 import numpy as np